Hippopotamus Skull Replica

 Description

-Hippopotamus Skull Replica is Length measures 28.8 in.
+Hippopotamus Skull Replica measures 28.8 inches.
 Hippopotamus Skull Replica is Museum Quality Polyurethane cast, Made in the USA.
 2-part skull (separate cranium and jaw).
 Skull is Oversize freight.
 Call 509-951-3557 for shipping quote.
-Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull or office decor skull.
+Our precise skull can be used as a teaching tool, museum hippopotamus exhibit, home décor skull or office décor skull.

 Hippopotamus amphibius or hippo, is a large, mostly herbivorous, semiaquatic mammal and ungulate native to sub-Saharan Africa.
 It is one of only two extant species in the family Hippopotamidae.